bssw-tutorial/bssw-tutorial.github.io/2022-04-07-iss/handson-m03-git-workflows.md

 {%- unless hands-on-repo-org -%}{%- assign hands-on-repo-org = "hands-on-repo-org (to be defined)" -%}{%- endunless -%}
 {%- unless hands-on-repo-dir -%}{%- assign hands-on-repo-dir = "hands-on-repo-dir (to be defined)" -%}{%- endunless -%}

-# Hands-On Exercise: Git Workflows
+# Hands-On Exercise: Basic Git for Collaboration

 ## Goals
 To fork a repo, create a branch and make a pull request